-Last but not least, your guinea pig needs to have a small portion of guinea pig pellets each day.
+Last but not least, your skinny pig’s diet needs to have a small portion of guinea pig pellets each day.

 Make sure you avoid guinea pig mueslis and other other foods that contain seeds.
 Not only are seeds a potential choking hazard, but they’re also high in fat.